 All information required was provided by the legal representatives of the Company.
-A letter of representation signed by the legal representatives has been included in our working papers.
+A letter of representation was signed by the legal representatives.

 3.3.
 Statement on matters pursuant to section 273(2) UGB (execution of reporting obligation)

 In performing our duties as auditor, we have neither determined any facts that might endanger the Company's position as a going concern or adversely affect its future development, nor any facts that would constitute a serious breach of the law or of the Company's articles of association by the legal representatives or employees.
 Material weaknesses in the internal control of the accounting process have not come to our attention.